The Operational Dimension of Investment Management

 Client communication: GZC communicates with clients through a documented cadence: quarterly investor letters covering portfolio positioning and thesis updates, monthly performance statements delivered through IBKR PortfolioAnalyst, and direct portfolio manager access for client questions on any business day.

 Performance documentation: GZC's performance track record is calculated by Interactive Brokers PortfolioAnalyst using time-weighted return methodology — the institutional standard for evaluating investment manager performance.
-This documentation is provided to qualified prospective investors during due diligence.
-An independent CPA agreed-upon procedures engagement is planned as the next step in our performance verification process.
+This documentation is provided to accredited prospective investors during due diligence.

 What We Are Building Next